Dayclub Attire Guide

 Venue-Specific Dress Code Differences

 Not every dayclub enforces the dress code with the same intensity.
 At the top end, Encore Beach Club and LIV Beach at Fontainebleau are the strictest.
 EBC door staff will scrutinize men's swimwear closely — if your trunks look like basketball shorts or have cargo-style pockets, expect to be questioned or turned away.
 LIV Beach, coming from the Miami LIV brand, enforces a fashion-forward standard that leans more upscale than casual.
 Marquee Dayclub and Tao Beach fall in the middle.
 They enforce the basics — proper swimwear, no athletic wear, no boots — but they are slightly more lenient on the specifics.
 A pair of board shorts without cargo pockets will generally pass at Marquee, whereas EBC might push back.
-At the more relaxed end, Daylight Beach Club at Mandalay Bay and Stadium Swim at Circa downtown are the most forgiving.
-Daylight is connected to Mandalay Bay's 11-acre beach complex, so the vibe is more resort than nightclub, and the dress code reflects that.
+At the more relaxed end, Tailgate Beach Club across from Allegiant Stadium and Stadium Swim at Circa downtown are the most forgiving.
+Tailgate is the Strip's first sports-themed pool club with three heated pools and a laid-back gameday atmosphere, so the vibe is more sports bar than nightclub, and the dress code reflects that.
 Stadium Swim operates as much as a sports-viewing venue as a pool party, so you will see people in casual resort wear and even shorts-and-tee combinations, especially on sports days.
 Ayu Dayclub at Resorts World sits somewhere in between — the Balinese aesthetic encourages upscale resort wear and the crowd tends to dress up, but the enforcement is not as aggressive as EBC.

 What to Bring to a Vegas Pool Party